JohnCosta27/RealTimeTradingSystem/README.md

-# Final Year Project
+# Final Year Project - Real time Trading Platform

-This repository has been created to store your final year project.

-You may edit it as you like, but please do not remove the default topics or the project members list.
-These need to stay as currently defined in order for your supervisor to be able to find your project.
+A platform that allows multiple users to buy and sell resources, in real time.
+Call it a stock exchange if you will.